d3itii/VTexBatch/readme.md

 ## Installation / Usage

-VTexBatch requires Python 3.7 and requires no dependencies.
+VTexBatch runs on Python 3.7 and requires no dependencies.

 ```
 python3 vtexbatch.py -x [PATH TO PALETTE] [INPUT]